Education Programme - Learning at the Lock

 In a typical Activities Programme, the children will:

 - Explore the cabin on ROGER, our restored 1936 historic wooden working boat, to experience how people used to live.

 - Re-create the daily chores faced by the canal boat families.

 - Take a trip on the ‘Pride of Batchworth’, and see both boats and wildlife along the canal.

 - Walk around the area and discover traces of a previous busy community.

 - Learn about the history of the canal network and its importance both as a driver for the industrial revolution and its importance today for recreation and well being.

 Some Points of Information:

-- Visit cost is £9.00 per head and teacher and helpers come along for free
+- Visit cost is £9.00 per head and teachers and helpers come along for free!

 - The Trust’s experienced staff and volunteers will run the activities for you.